Psychology Research Pool (PRP)

 - What weaknesses or shortcomings of the research were discussed?

 - Overall Assessment

-- What is your overall assessment of the study (touch on a few of the following): Was it well researched and conducted?
+- What is your overall assessment of the study (touch on a few of the following): Was it well-researched and conducted?
 Easy to read?
 Practical?
 Do you agree with the major points/premises?
-Did an idea/finding impress you, or was there something you found concerning about the results?
+Did an idea/finding impress you, or was there something you found concerning the results?
 Is this a topic you would read more about?